folio-org/folio-org.github.io/reference/api/endpoints.md

 For some OpenAPI-based modules, there might be missing links in the "Methods" column.
 That is because their API description has omitted the "`operationId`" property for that method.
 Provide that project a pull-request to fix it.
+See the explanation at [Search API endpoints](/search-endpoints/#some-missing-method-links) for a technique to find these missing ones.

 {{ modulesMissingMethod | uniq | join: ", " }}